Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Lysterfield has 25 active public transport stops, all of which are bus stops.
-These stops are served by six different routes that together facilitate 749 weekly passenger trips.
-The area's transport accessibility is deemed good, with residents on average situated 263 meters from the nearest stop.
-As a predominantly residential zone, most inhabitants commute outward, with cars being the primary mode of transportation at 96%.
+Lysterfield has 25 operational public transport stops, all of which are bus stops.
+These are served by six unique routes that together facilitate 749 weekly passenger journeys.
+The area's transport accessibility is deemed good, with residents on average residing 263 metres from the nearest stop.
+As a predominantly residential zone, most inhabitants commute outwards, primarily by car at a rate of 96%.
 On average, there are 2.3 vehicles per dwelling, exceeding the regional norm.
 According to the 2021 Census, 29% of residents work from home, which may be influenced by COVID-19 conditions.

-Across all routes, service frequency averages 107 trips per day, equating to about 29 weekly trips per individual stop.
+The service frequency averages 107 trips daily across all routes, translating to roughly 29 weekly trips per individual stop.

 Frequently Asked Questions - Transport